 Presidential Internship Program (PIP)

 SUNY Potsdam's Presidential Internship Program will run again in Summer 2026, following a successful pilot launch in Summer 2025.
 This program continues to serve as a competitive, fully-funded tier for undergraduate internships.
-The framework for this program remains the same (with a few tweaks during the application and matching process for Summer 2026).
-Explore more below!
+Please explore each section below to learn more about PIP applications, PIP site options, program timeline, and more.

 PIP Overview